 Sometimes in the process of helping others, we find ourselves being helped as well.
-Amy Huang writes about her experience being a volunteer and what she learned from her trip to Peru.
+Amy McPherson writes about her experience being a volunteer and what she learned from her trip to Peru.

 December 2005 marked another year for me, working for the same company doing the same job; I was tired, frustrated with the lack of progress in my life when other friends have made their way into companies and organizations that were having more impact on the world than just making money.
 I wanted to do something, I wanted to get out but I didn’t just want another average holiday.
 I wanted to do something good.